MingXuan23/build_goal_web/nodejs/README.md

    ```

-   This will start the server, nodejs and laravel
+   This will start the server on `http://localhost:3000` with hot-reloading enabled.
 3. If you are facing cannot connect to database using password yes